 When I first got into gardening, I wasn’t too interested in succulents, since they all looked the same to me.
 Here in California, succulents come in a great variety of colors, sizes, and shapes.
-Since gardening here I have fallen in love with the desert rose of succulents, otherwise known as echeveria, and want to discuss echeveria varieties in this post.
+Since gardening here I have fallen in love with the desert rose of succulents, otherwise known as the echeveria succulent, and want to discuss echeveria varieties in this post.

 Want to get some ideas on how to decorate your own container?
 Check out Outdoor Flower Pot Arrangements.

-Echeverias come from the partial desert areas of Mexico, Texas, Central America and the western part of South America.
+The echeveria succulent comes from the partial desert areas of Mexico, Texas, Central America, and the western part of South America.
 Now it can be seen growing in many other areas, especially California.
 Since being discovered by succulent lovers, many echeveria hybrids have been made.

 I have been slowly adding different types of echeverias to my container garden.
 I say slowly since it can be addicting!
 If you enjoy echeverias and are looking to add more succulents to your garden, please check out Types of Succulent Plants.

 Here are some facts about the echeveria succulent.